jan-walther/quay-away/README.md

-# nodeaffinity-webhook
+# quay-away

-This project is an example of Kubernetes nodeAffinity enforcement based on the dynamic ValidatingWebhook and MutatingWebhook Ressources.
+This project showcases an example for air-gapped k8s installations.
+This especially replaces quay.io images with a registry of the users choice.
+Simply edit the `DOCKER_REGISTRY` variable in `webhook-base.yml` to your needs.

 ### Quickstart